learn-co-curriculum/phase-0-javascript-events-acting-on-events-lab/README.md

 }
 ```

-We're doing essentially the same things, but we first ensure that the dodger's
+We're doing essentially the same thing, but we first ensure that the dodger's
 left edge has not reached the left edge of its container.

 Now let's wire this up to our event listener: